stoermelder/vcvrack-packone/src/test/FRAMEWORK.md

 Wrapping the widget tree in a proxy is *possible* — it was prototyped, and a mock returning real widgets satisfies even `dynamic_cast` plus follow-on calls — but it buys no testability and creates a Rack type definition that can drift.
-See `var/TestFramework_review.md` §10e-ter.

 Two practical notes: